abowers27/vanity-number-project/README.md

+# CLOUDFORMATION DEPLOYMENT

+1. From main directory, in terminal, run `sam build`
+2. Once build is complete, run `sam deploy` in terminal

 # CONTACT FLOW SETUP

 1. Under the 'Integrate' tab on the left, select the 'Invoke AWS Lambda function' block.
 To setup the lambda function block, do the following: